-For the first time this quarter we report the baseline of a new set of QSMs relating to surgical site infection.
+For the first time in the October – December 2013 quarter we report the baseline of a new set of QSMs relating to surgical site infection.
 These all relate to hip and knee replacements.
 The markers are:

 By tracking the change in practice over time, we can measure the impact of the campaign.

 The QSMs were developed in partnership with DHBs, all of which commented on early designs for the measures, which resulted in an improved set of markers.
 A copy of the letter sent to DHBs is here.

 Quality and safety marker results are available by using the left-hand menu.
 Results at a glance for April 2014 are available here.